 ECA has a rich, proud history of work, volunteerism, activism and advocacy.
-In 2013, ECA celebrated 75 years of continued service to Australian children.
+In 2018, ECA celebrated 80 years of continued service to Australian children.
 It was in 1938 we started as ‘The Australian Association of Pre-School Child Development’.
 The longevity of the organisation and its continued commitment to this important role is a testament to its leaders and members.
-To commemorate our 75th year, ECA published “A voice for young children – 75 years of Early Childhood Australia” which was launched on 3 October 2013.
-To purchase a copy of this publication click here.
+To commemorate our 75th year, ECA published ‘A voice for young children – 75 years of Early Childhood Australia’ which was launched on 3 October 2013.
+To download a free PDF copy click here.

 The national organisation of Early Childhood Australia is governed by: